AndrewClarke/Allens-Interval-Algebra/README.md

 would be a better representation, so either:

-    1/ I don't understand all the intricacies (quite likely!)
+    1/ I don't understand all the intricacies
     2/ It is a poor example (even Wikipedia etc etc) 3/ It is just a simple example showing the sort of questions we may ask of a database: